 - Retail (14%)

 - Agri-business (3%)

-Telus has been a leader in remote employment for several years, with almost 50% of their employees working remotely.
-They plan to have 70% of their staff of 40,000 people working remotely or mobile commuting (at least part-time) by 2015.
+Telus has been a leader in remote employment for several years, with well over half of their employees working remotely.
 Independent studies have placed Telus employee engagement at 80%, ranking them in the top 1% globally, and productivity has increased.
-They’ve been able to reduce their real estate footprint by more than a million square feet, with a goal of a $50 million dollar reduction in lease expenses by 2016.
+They’ve been able to reduce their real estate footprint by more than a million square feet.
 Their CO2 emissions have been reduced by 20,000 tonnes in just two years.

 Of course, Telus isn’t the only Canadian champion of remote workers who is saving piles of money with their initiative.
 ATB Investor Services in Alberta has more than 160 employees who work from home an average of two days each week, reducing workspace expenses by $1.1 million.
 Novatel and Eagle Professional Resources are also embracing the flexible workplace concept after positive results from their pilot programs.

 Many companies have taken mobile commuting to a whole new level, making their entire company “virtual” with staff spread out across the country and around the World.
 Shama Kabani, author of The Zen of Social Media Marketing and owner of Marketing Zen Group, employs an entirely virtual staff of 30 based all over the World.
 She says she loves the unique culture it fosters, built on a foundation of trust, faith and confidence in the employees’ ability to get the job done without micro-management.

 The Benefits of Remote/Virtual Staff